eaedk/testing-zindi-package/README.md

 ## Status

 In progress 🚧 .
-Check the progression state in the `features.txt` file.
+All listed functions in **Usage** part are working, but please share issues with use and request features that you need.

 ## Documentation